fatahdigital/docco/content/docs/getting-started/installation.en.md

 ### Homebrew (macOS)

-If you are on macOS and using [Homebrew][brew], you can install Hugo with the following one-liner:
+If you are on macOS and using [Homebrew](https://brew.sh/), you can install Hugo with the following one-liner:

 install-with-homebrew.sh